This document outlines how Douglas Ross processes and manages personal data and:

 1. Data Controller

-If you have any questions about this policy or for more information about how we use your data or would like to exercise any of your rights contact Douglas Ross MP for Moray.
+If you have any questions about this policy or for more information about how we use your data or would like to exercise any of your rights contact Douglas Ross.

 3. Lawful basis for processing

-All processing is carried out by consent or either under the legitimate interest of Douglas Ross MP for Moray, or public interest.
+All processing is carried out by consent or either under the legitimate interest of Douglas Ross, or public interest.
 These cover processing to conduct casework, campaigning and communication.
 Where processed under the lawful basis of a task carried out in the public interest, it is to support or promote democratic engagement.
 This includes fundraising activity in order to support democratic engagement.

 4. Data sources